Bello calls for ‘top to bottom’ review of sex offenders on probation

 Bello called for a top to bottom review of all sex offenders in Monroe, at last count 239.

 “Number one, what happened in this particular case?
-Number two, to ensure the over 200 sex offenders who are under probation supervision are in compliance with their orders, and number three, to do a systemic review to strengthen our policies, procedures and oversight,” says Bello.
+Number two, to ensure the over 200 sex offenders who are under probation supervision are in compliance with their orders, and number three, to do a systemic review to strengthen our policies, procedures and oversight,” Bello said.

 “Let me clearly state: the men and women in our probation department are dedicated and hard-working.
-This review is a systems review to determine what went wrong and how to ensure that is never happens again.
-The probation of sex offenders is complex and it involves more than just the County.” said Bello.
+This review is a systems review to determine what went wrong and how to ensure that is never happens again,” Bello said.
+The probation of sex offenders is complex and it involves more than just the county.”

 On the internal review Public Safety Chief Richard Tantalo also weighed in saying, “They worked tirelessly over the last couple of days to be able to conduct that review.
 We are satisfied with the results to determine initially but clearly, the trust and confidence will come from the office of public integrity and our consultant who will have an independent review.”

-Tantalo added, “We have a specifically trained unit of personnel associated and assigned to sex offender cases and they do an exceptional job… and I recognize that one is too many.
-But working in that building with them I see the work they do and the results of their investigative efforts and when those Individuals on probation do not comply, they are held accountable for that,” he said.
+Tantalo added, “we have a specifically trained unit of personnel associated and assigned to sex offender cases and they do an exceptional job… and I recognize that one is too many.
+But working in that building with them I see the work they do and the results of their investigative efforts and when those Individuals on probation do not comply, they are held accountable for that.”

 Both men charged with the sexual assault are due in court for a preliminary hearing Friday morning.